onderic/8-4-4-SYSTEM-Management-API/README.md

 # 8-4-4 SYSTEM Management API

 Welcome to the 8-4-4 Management API documentation.
-This API provides endpoints to manage and retrieve information about staff members, classes, streams, and departments in an educational institution.
+This API provides endpoints to manage and retrieve information about staff members, classes, streams, departments and exams in an educational institution.

 ## Table of Contents
 - [Getting Started](#getting-started)